pynvme/pynvme/doc/index.rst

    make setup
    make test TESTS="driver_test.py::test_ioworker_iops_multiple_queue[1]"

-In following chapters, we will explain the design and usage of pynvme, and soon you can write your own Python scripts to test NVMe devices.
+In this document, we explain the design and usage of pynvme, and you can soon write your own Python scripts to test NVMe devices.

 .. image:: logo.jpg